Argument for “no fault” divorce

 Anyone interested in reading more about why Jersey needs to change its divorce model for one that does not seek to apportion blame should read this excellent paper by Advocate Barbara Corbett.

-Progress: Liberate are responding to the consultation paper issued by the Community and Constitutional Affairs Department.
-If you would like to comment on the consultation, it can be found on the States of Jersey website here.
+Progress: Liberate responded to the consultation paper issued by the Community and Constitutional Affairs Department.
+The response to the consultation, it can be found on the States of Jersey website here.

 The Minister is putting forward a report and proposition, which will seek States approval for the process and timeframes associated with bringing forward the necessary legislative changes to reform the islands divorce laws including:

 - Moving to a no fault divorce based system of divorce which will in turn abolish the requirement for a period of separation

 - Enabling couples to jointly file for divorce

 - Extending the minimum timeframe for divorce

 - Removing the ability of either party to contest a divorce

 - Abolishing the three year bar for filing for divorce

 Having spoken to the States department involved in this work, it is hoped that, should the States Assembly approve the changes, they might be in place by summer 2020.